Invoice Factoring Companies

 The invoices come with payment terms which dictate how long the customer has to make good on its payment.
 The business doesn’t want to wait 30, 60, 90 days (up to 150 days in the medical industry) to get paid.
 And in some cases, the business can’t afford to wait and require immediate cash flow for buying materials to fill an order, repaying debt or making payroll.
 So, after weighing the Pros and Cons, it decides to sell its outstanding invoices to an invoice factoring company.

 The invoice factoring company will typically advance between 80%-95% of the invoice amounts, known as face value.
-This cash advance allows businesses the funding they need to run their day to day operations.
+This cash advance allows businesses the net working capital they need to run their day to day operations.
 Obviously, the amount of the cash advance is dependent on the credit worthiness of the business’ customer (also known as the account debtor) as well as the amount the invoice has been outstanding and unpaid.

 The factoring companies don’t want to be left holding the bag in case the account debtor doesn’t pay.
 Factors adjust their advance rates and fees to match the levels of credit risk they determine is appropriate for each account debtor.